When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Introduction

 Some works have, however, aimed at providing a less constrained review of MTL.
 For instance, \cite{MTL-overview-2017, MTL-in-DNN-2020} reviews fully-supervised MTL methods as well as the inherent optimisation challenges under the deep learning framework.
 Moreover, \cite{MTL-survey-2021} provides a full-fledged and comprehensive review on both linear and DL solutions as well as the underlying optimisation techniques.

 Previous work has focused on area more closely related to this study.
 For example, a CV-focused review \cite{MTL-dense-predic-tasks} analyses how MTL has been applied to pixel-wise prediction tasks and provides benchmark results on common fully-supervised MTL architecture. \cite{MTL-dense-predic-tasks} further differentiates MTL architectures based on the location where task interactions take place (encoder vs decoder).
 This paper, in contrast, does not highlight such differentiation as architectural issues are not the focus of our analysis.
 This review instead focuses on partially-supervised learning paradigms applied to CV tasks in a multi-task fashion.
 Although the vast majority of multi-task learning solutions has been applied to dense prediction tasks, this work aims at providing a comprehensive understanding of how MTL's future improvement might be underpinned by increasing the number and diversity of tasks.
-This study is the first, to the best of our knowledge, to focus on partially-supervised MTL for CV.
+This study is the first, to the best of our knowledge, to focus on partially-supervised MTL for CV. \\ The literature for this review was selected through a comprehensive search of academic databases and was further refined based on the relevance to the central themes of this study and the author's expert judgment, ensuring the inclusion of both foundational and cutting-edge research of significant interest.

 \textbf{Paper overview.} \cref{chapter:MT-parameter-sharing} reviews traditional fully-supervised MTL methods from a parameter-sharing perspective. \cref{chapter:Optimisation} introduces challenges arising from such multi-objective optimisation. \cref{sec:task-grouping} analyses relationships between common CV tasks, and how task groupings can be used to identify mutually beneficial tasks. \cref{chapter:partial-supervision} discusses how MTL can be used under partially-supervised paradigms.
 Last, \cref{sec:datasets} is dedicated to an introduction to available datasets, code repositories and tools as well as a comparison of the solutions introduced in this review.
+We provide an structural overview of this work in \cref{overview}.

+Furthermore, we provide an outline of the varied landscape of related MTL reviews, contextualizing our research within this framework.
+See \cref{related-work} for more details.